chromatic-solfege/chromatic-solfege.github.io/readme.md

 ## Utilities for Chromatic-Solfege
-At a time to write the paper, I found that writing music and words at a same time is difficult.
-Therefore, I have also written some computer programs to convert TeX documents with embedded music data in them.
+At a time to write the paper, I found that writing music and words at a same time needs a lot of work.
+Therefore, I have also written some helper computer programs which converts TeX documents with embedded music data in them.

 - [Chromadoc][chromadoc] is a document converter.
 This converter converts documents written in Chromadoc format into TeX and Lilypond documents and